-Daily morning lectures are a case based collaboration between the residents, chief residents, and attendings.
+Daily morning lectures are a case-based collaboration between the residents, chief residents and attendings.
 These lectures are aimed to complement resident education as well as cover high yield topics for Pediatric Boards.
-Morning didactics is a fun and informal presentation that reviews key history taking and physical exam skills, brainstorming the differential diagnosis and reviewing the workup and management of the case discussed.
-It is attended by staff from multiple specialties.
+Morning report is a fun and informal presentation that reviews key history taking and physical exam skills, brainstorming the differential diagnosis and reviewing the workup and management of the case discussed.
+It is also attended by staff from multiple specialties.
 There are many occasions where this session is facilitated by our Program Director, Dr. Kwon, as well!

 During the PICU modules, faculty present various critical care topics in a small group format that varies between bedside teaching and table talks.
 These occur twice a week to supplement daily teaching on rounds.